apache/spark-website/index.md

   <div class="col-md-4 col-padded">
     <h3>Getting Started</h3>

-    <p>Learning Apache Spark is easy whether you come from a Java, Scala, Python or R background:</p>
+    <p>Learning Apache Spark is easy whether you come from a Java, Scala, Python, R, or SQL background:</p>
     <ul class="list-narrow">
       <li><a href="{{site.baseurl}}/downloads.html">Download</a> the latest release: you can run Spark locally on your laptop.</li>
       <li>Read the <a href="{{site.baseurl}}/docs/latest/quick-start.html">quick start guide</a>.</li>